WEREMSOFT/raylib-wiki-fork/Compile-for-GNU-Linux.md

 To build your raylib game for GNU/Linux you need to download raylib git repository and install some dependencies. raylib already comes with ready-to-use makefiles to compile source code, examples and templates that you can use on your projects.
+Although raylib likes to compile and link statically by default,  these are real world instructions that got raylib to compile with the dynamic libraries.

 This guide is for all GNU/Linux distros (I will use APT as package manager, for Debian based distros).